 The Low Down

-It took about 5 hours to reach the Eastern Summit Camp, where there is a helipad and emergency shelter.
-It is hard to describe the feeling of elation experienced reaching this point when emerging into the sunlight after hours spent in the misty rainforest.
+It takes about 5 hours to reach the Eastern Summit Camp, where there is a helipad and emergency shelter.
+It’s hard to describe the feeling of elation as we emerged into the sunlight after hours spent in the misty rainforest.
 Standing above the cloud-level meant that we couldn’t truly appreciate the enormity of the mountain we had climbed, but the constantly dancing shapes of the clouds around us ensured a magical experience.

 The final ascent to the summit is 500m of rock scrambling.
 Unfortunately, we had to turn back about 150m before reaching the summit, to ensure we would safely descend the mountain in the daylight.